-Kicking in rugby is slightly different than other sports.
+Kicking in rugby is slightly different from other sports.
 Since the ball is shaped differently, you have to get a feel for the ball before knowing how to kick it.
 Kicking is also used in many different situations in rugby.
-You kick on kick offs, conversions, field goals, or in the middle of a possession to try and score a try.
+You kick on kickoffs, conversions, field goals, or in the middle of possession to try and score a try.

 This might be the most important skill in the game of rugby.
-In order to effectively beat your opponent, you need to be on the same page as your teammates.
+To effectively beat your opponent, you need to be on the same page as your teammates.
 This means knowing where everyone is positioned, what they do, and communicating well.
 Developing strong relationships with the team will help you be ahead of the game when you need it most.

 There are many positions on the rugby field, so knowing your position is vital to playing well.
-To be good at positioning it is important to study the game plan as well as know your teammates' positions.
-Knowing your position entails knowing what to do when on offense and defense.
+To be good at positioning, it is important to study the game plan as well as know your teammates’ positions and move in relation to them.
+Knowing your position entails knowing what to do both when on offense and on defense.

 The ball in rugby is much bigger than a football, but it is relatively the same shape.
 It is normally held differently than a football when you are the ball carrier.
 Most rugby players hold the ball vertically in their arms rather than horizontally.
 This is because it gives the opponent a smaller area to work with when trying to knock the ball loose.
 It is harder to protect the ball horizontally because it is longer in nature than a football.